ibm-cloud-docs/watsonxdata/known_issues.md

 ## Attempting to read Parquet v2 tables through Presto (C++) results in an error
 {: #known_issues12582trial}

-When you attempt to read Parquet v2 tables through Presto (C++) that were created via Data manager in watsonx.data, it gives the following error:
+When you attempt to read Parquet v2 tables through Presto (C++) that were created via Data manager in {{site.data.keyword.lakehouse_short}}, it gives the following error:

    ```bash
    Error in ZlibDecompressionStream::Next